Central Alberta, Canada Adventure Travel

-The environment and landscapes vary from community to community in Central Alberta and so do the activities.
+Central Alberta, Canada geography varies from community to community in Central Alberta and so do the activities.
 To the east are boreal forests, wilderness lakes and high rocky slopes of the Rocky Mountains.
 Centrally and to the west are rolling foothills, river valleys, grassland prairies and farmer's fields.
 There are hundreds of kilometres of lakes and rivers - some left in a wilderness state untouched by the human hands while others have been developed into recreational parks, ecological reserves and wildlife reserves.